Dhruv-develop/bank_loan_approval_prediction/README.md

 loan_amount_lakh / (annual_income_lakh + 1)
 ```

-Measures the relationship between requested loan amount and annual income.
+Measures how large the requested loan amount is relative to the applicant's annual income.

 ---